2.a) General properties of matter

 The elasticity explains the principle of energy conservation as it is an energy of reversible deformation.
 Perfect elasticity is an essential requirement for the principle of energy conservation.

 The concept of elastic energy is more complex than it appears at first.
 An elastic object needs internal elements with elastic properties and so on.
 On another hand, elastic energy needs elements in constant motion or vibration, as a full static element would not have any internal energy.

 In short, the property of elasticity configures the globine as a material net in constant vibration or resonance.

 Longitudinal elasticity, bi-dimensional or longitudinal curvature elasticity and transversal elasticity, together with the unbreakable nature of matter’s filaments, support the Principle of Global Conservation, which covers the law of conservation of matter and the law of conservation of energy.

 This quantitative characteristic has its relevance; the elasticity of the filaments could make them reach a length of ten, a hundred or a thousand times longer than their length in the absence of traction forces.
-For now, we have the liberty to fix this parameter; nevertheless, the size of the stable elementary particles with mass – protons and neutrons – can help us to quantitatively delimit this general property of matter.
+For now, we have the liberty to fix this parameter; nevertheless, the size of the stable elementary particles with mass – protons and neutrons – could help us to delimit quantitatively this general property of matter.

 One should not confuse the expansion or contraction of globine with variations of space itself, as some physics theories do.

 Bi-dimensional or longitudinal curvature elasticity